clhenrick/color-legend-element/docs-src/index.md

 </color-legend>
 ```

-Note that any slotted elements are considered part of the "light DOM" and can be styled by CSS external from the `<color-legend>`.
+**Note:** that any slotted elements are considered part of the "light DOM" and will be styled by any global CSS belonging to the page in which the `<color-legend>` is rendered in.

 </div>